foreverNP/calmet/README.md

 # Calmet

-Calmet is a Go library created by a student for self-learning purposes in the fields of numerical analysis and linear algebra.
+Calmet is a Go library created by a student for self-learning purposes in the fields of numerical methods and linear algebra.
 The library is divided into several packages, each focusing on a specific area of mathematics.